Welcome! Let’s talk about learning to accept and appreciate ourselves, so we can bravely show up authentically.

 How can I put this?
 Hmmm … some of us are totally faking it.
-Others of us know who we are, but we keep our authentic selves hidden.
-Often because of fear of rejection.
-But to fully experience and share God’s love and grace, we must get to where we can embrace our whole package — what we self-judge to be the good, the bad, and the ugly. #shudder #ugh #butiamsobad
+Often because we fear rejection.
+But to fully experience and share God’s love and grace, we must get to where we can embrace our whole package — what we self-judge to be the good, the bad, and the ugly.

 Here’s the truth: God loves every bit of our quirky selves!
-Because LOVE is central to what being a Christian is really all about!
+Love is central to what being a Christian is really all about.
 You and I are here to 1) LOVE God, and 2) LOVE others.
 Neither of which we can fully do if we’re wasting time fighting who He made us to be to reflect His love.

-As John Eldredge says in his book Waking the Dead: The Glory of a Heart Fully Alive, “You cannot love another person from a false self.
+In his book Waking the Dead: The Glory of a Heart Fully Alive, John Eldredge notes, “You cannot love another person from a false self.
 You cannot love another while you are still hiding.
 How can you help them to freedom while you remain captive?
 You cannot love another unless you offer your heart.”

 Ah, you’re thinking, but I’ve learned to hide my heart.
 Because it hurts too much when others tell me I’m not good enough as I am.

 Too often we dislike… despise… hate… parts of ourselves.
 WHY???

 Here’s a thought:

 Maybe the brashness you hate in yourself is actually courage.
 Maybe the loudness you hate in yourself is actually courage.
 Maybe your tendency of being a bull in a china shop is actually courage.
 Or could be, if you weren’t too busy hiding your authentic self…

 The million-dollar question: Who told us to not embrace and appreciate these parts of ourselves?